-The easiest, and the one that most people begin with when they first start to knit, is the scarf which you could sell to your friends, family or even a market stall if you come up with a creative enough design.
+The easiest, and the one that most people begin with when they first start to knit, is a scarf which you could sell to your friends, family, or even at a market stall if you come up with a creative enough design.

 If you don’t fancy standing on a market stall all day or find the idea of selling online a hassle, there are different ways that you can make money from your knitting skills.